Vanishing of Witten zeta function at negative integers: Introduction

 \section{Introduction}

-Let $G$ be a compact Hausdorff topological group, its Witten zeta function is defined by where the sum runs over the finite-dimensional irreducible representations of $G$.
+Let $G$ be a compact Hausdorff topological group, its \textit{Witten zeta function} (also known as \textit{representation zeta function} \cite{avni2013representation, larsen2008representation}) is defined by where the sum runs over all finite-dimensional irreducible representations of $G$.
 A familiar example is when $G=\text{SU}(2)$, for which $\zeta_{\text{SU}(2)}(s) = \zeta(s)$, the classical Riemann zeta function.
 Motivated by simple cases like $G = \text{SU}(3)$ (a Lie group) and $G = \text{SL}_2(\mathbb{Z}_p)$ (a $p$-adic group), Kurokawa and Ochiai \cite{kurokawa2013zeros} conjectured the following: \begin{conjecture} If $G$ is infinite, then $\zeta_G(-2) = 0$. \end{conjecture}

 While substantial progress has been made when $G$ is a $p$-adic group~\cite{gonzalez2014representation}, almost nothing is known for Lie groups.
-This article focus on the latter case and we will show a much stronger statement for compact simply connected Lie groups.
+This article focuses on the latter case and we will show a much stronger statement for compact simply-connected Lie groups.
 In this setting, such a group $G$ may be identified with its root system $\Phi$, and we write $\zeta_\Phi(s) := \zeta_G(s)$.
 Our first main result is the following.

 \begin{theorem} (a) The order of vanishing of $\zeta_\Phi(s)$ at negative even integer is at least the rank of $\Phi$, that is,

 (b) If $\Phi$ is one of then $\zeta_\Phi(s)$ vanishes at negative odd integers.
 More precisely, \end{theorem}